 The company’s algorithmically sorted feed, introduced in 2016, and then updated in 2017 to include recommended posts, is widely disliked by users who prefer to have their posts and their friends’ posts surface in a timely manner, The Verge reported.

-Mosseri appeared before the Senate subcommittee on Wednesday where he was grilled by senators about child safety issues on the app, prompted in part by revelations from whistleblower Frances Haugen, who provided internal documents to The Wall Street Journal that suggested the company was aware its app may be “toxic” for teenagers.
+Mosseri appeared before the Senate subcommittee on Wednesday, where he was grilled by senators about child safety issues on the app, prompted in part by revelations from whistleblower Frances Haugen, who provided internal documents to The Wall Street Journal that suggested the company was aware its app might be “toxic” for teenagers.

-During his testimony, Mosseri proposed the creation of an “industry body” that would determine best practices over the handling of children’s data and parental controls to help keep children safe online.
+During his testimony, Mosseri proposed the creation of an “industry body” that would determine best practices over handling children’s data and parental controls to help keep children safe online.

-Senators seemed skeptical that such an “industry body” could be effective, the report said.
+The report said that senators seemed skeptical that such an “industry body” could be effective.

-On Tuesday, Instagram has rolled out the “Take a Break” feature it started testing last month to users in the US and other countries.
+On Tuesday, Instagram has rolled out the “Take a Break” feature it started testing to users in the US and other countries last month.